NorthernTempest/BackRowSAIT/README.md

 http://localhost:8080/manager/text/deploy?war=wcl
     1. If installation and startup is successful, you will receive a response like this:
 'OK - Deployed application at context path /wcl'
+11. For reporting, BIRT runtime must also be installed.
+Down the zip file from the following linK: https://www.eclipse.org/downloads/download.php?file=/birt/downloads/drops/R-R1-4.8.0-201806261756/birt-runtime-4.8.0-20180626.zip
+12. Unzip the folder onto your computer.
+13. Copy the folder named WebViewerExample into the webapps directory of the Tomcat installation and rename it to "birt-viewer".
+14. Copy the files from the reports folder to the "birt-viewer/reports/" directory.

 ### Startup Instructions
 1. Run \[Catalina Home\]\\bin\\startup.bat